PeizhuoLi/neural-blend-shapes/README.md

 ## Blender Visualization

 We provide a simple wrapper of blender's python API (>=2.80) for rendering 3D mesh animations and visualize skinning weight.
-The following code has been tested on Ubuntu 18.04 and macOS Big Sur.
+The following code has been tested on Ubuntu 18.04 and macOS Big Sur with Blender 2.92.

 Note that due to the limitation of Blender, you cannot run Eevee render engine with a headless machine.

+We also provide several parameters to control the behavior of the scripts. , please refer to the code for more details.
 To pass parameters to python script in blender, please do following:

 ~~~bash
 blender [blend file path(optional)] -P [python script path] [-b] -- --arg1 [ARG1] --arg2 [ARG2]